hyperledger/besu-docs/docs/HowTo/Interact/APIs/Engine-API.md

 ## Authentication

 By default, [authentication](Authentication.md) for the Engine API is enabled.
-To disable, set the [`--engine-jwt-enabled`](../../../Reference/CLI/CLI-Syntax.md#engine-jwt-enabled) option to `false`.
+To disable, set the [`--engine-jwt-disabled`](../../../Reference/CLI/CLI-Syntax.md#engine-jwt-disabled) option to `true`.

 !!! warning

-    Disabling JWT authentication should only be used in testing scenarios, never in production deployments.
+    Don't disable JWT authentication in production environments.
+    Disable only for testing purposes.

 Set the [JWT secret](Authentication.md#jwt-public-key-authentication) by using the [`--engine-jwt-secret`](../../../Reference/CLI/CLI-Syntax.md#engine-jwt-secret) option.